BrunoPascoa76/CLE_Assignment_3/README.md

 - The **GPU version** parallelizes this process by having each thread examine one pixel simultaneously, but due to the inherently iterative nature of edge propagation, the kernel must be launched repeatedly from the host until convergence.

 - To handle concurrent updates safely, the GPU implementation uses **atomicExch(changed, 1)**, instead of a simple boolean flag, preventing race conditions when multiple threads simultaneously discover they can connect weak edges to strong ones.

-### Sobel filter

-#### Convolutions

-For the sobel filter, while the convolution kernel itself was the same as the one used for the gaussian filter.
-However, instead of being applyed once, the sobel filter uses 2 convolutions: one using a horizontal kernel (Gx) and another using a vertical kernel (Gy)

-#### Merge kernels

-For merging the actual kernels, I simply applied the same formula as the CPU version, only removing the 2 for loops by mapping each thread to a pixel.

-### Non maximum suppression

-Much like other functions before, this one follows the same formulas and logic as the CPU version, only removing the for loops to iterate every pixel by mapping each thread to a pixel.

 ## Performance Evaluation